Think about your favourite book. What specifically do you love about it? I bet one of the things you love most is a particular character. Am I right?

 Yet well-rounded characters also have what’s called a super-objective.
 This is their prime motivating desire – what they want more than anything else.
 Every character will have their own super-objective, and drama is created from having two (or more) super-objectives in competition or conflict with each other.

-The super-objective goes beyond the character’s plot-based desire to a single universal (often unobtainable) desire that motivates their very existence – to be powerful, loved, comfortable, secure, respected, etc.
+The super-objective goes beyond the character’s plot-based desire to a single universal (often unobtainable) desire that motivates their very existence – to be the most powerful, unconditionally loved by all, completely comfortable for the entirity of their lives, etc.

 EXAMPLE: In Things Fall Apart by Chinua Achebe, Okonkwo aims to find an honoured place in his tribe while navigating between old traditions and new customs brought to his society by the white man.
-However, the driving force behind every one of Okonkwo’s decisions comes from his super-objective to be as different from his father as possible.
-He believes his father was weak, effeminate, lazy and poor.
+However, the driving force behind every one of Okonkwo’s decisions comes from his super-objective to be the perfect leader.
+He believes that to do this, he needs to be as different from his father as possible.
+His father was weak, effeminate, lazy and poor.
 Consequently, Okonkwo strives to be strong, masculine, respected and wealthy.

 Trait 5: Originality